This article walks you through the process of installing Coder onto your Kubernetes cluster.

 Install the following dependencies if you haven't already:

-For production deployments: set up and use an external PostgreSQL instance to store data, including environment information and session tokens.
+For production deployments: set up and use an external PostgreSQL instance to store data, including workspace information and session tokens.

 We recommend running Coder in a separate namespace; to do so, run